David-Hackro/Covid/README.md

 ## Goals
 - Help the people show the current data about the `Covid`
-- Getting `feedback` about the implementation
+- Getting `feedback` about the implementation.

 ## Donations WHO
 - https://www.who.int/emergencies/diseases/novel-coronavirus-2019/donate